-“Windows with a view and natural light are an excellent way to brighten up an office.
-A desk facing out the window, however, is an invitation to distractions that might not help your productivity,” Humes recommends.
+“Windows with a view and natural light are an excellent way to brighten up an office, but a desk facing out the window is an invitation to distractions that might not help your productivity,” Humes recommends.
 “Think about most formal offices where your desk and chair face the incoming door with your back or side to the window.
 This strategy can give you the feeling and benefits that come from better lighting without stealing your focus.”

 Try reconfiguring your space to let in some natural light, and watch your output soar.

 Did you know that the blue light emitted by computers and cell phones can actually interfere with your sleep cycle?
 It can cause poor sleep quality and even generally poor health.
 These effects are especially pronounced during the evening and nighttime hours — the same hours that many moonlighting freelancers get to work.

 For those who can’t just stop working when the sun goes down, color filters for electronics offer a sleep-friendly alternative.